kailash-manasarovar/statement/docs/timeline/2026/january.md

 - I tried to email her from my `katharinejchardwood@gmail` account and lost access to the account.
 - I emailed her from the Jack Chardwood account.
 - Praying to God she's safe and well.
+- She is.
+- Porn gang wind ups, as usual.

 ### A sinister man in the newsagents